Food truck interior design ideas: layout, workflow, and style

 9. Multifunctional Furniture

 Pull-out cutting boards.
 Fold-down counter spaces.
 Even seating built into storage binsâingenious (some might say sneaky) solutions make every square inch count.
-Have you ever discovered a storage nook you didnât know existed?
-Pure delight.
+Built-in storage details make compact kitchens easier to use every day.

 -